THE DOVER WAR MEMORIAL PROJECT

 Charles Stubbington died on 8 November 1940, aged 40, at the Royal George Hotel, Beach Street, Folkestone.
 He was the "dearly beloved husband" of Ivy Selina Stubbington, of 53 Devonshire Road, Dover and the son of Mrs Stubbington, of 1 Castle Cottages, Charlton Green, Dover, and of the late Charles Stubbington

-He is buried at St Mary's, and his wife laid a wreath, "Sweet memories, from his Wife"
+He is buried at St Mary's, Dover, and his wife laid a wreath, "Sweet memories, from his Wife"

 In memoriam, courtesy Dover Express